dantunesd/truck-management/README.md

 # Start

-Run the following command to start application and your dependencies:
+Run the following command to start application and its dependencies:

 ```bash
 docker-compose up